-Collective Medical empowers physicians, nurses, and other care providers to focus on the patient right in front of them, improving the quality and efficiency of patient care through actionable real-time notifications.
+Collective Medical, a PointClickCare Company, empowers physicians, nurses, and other care providers to focus on the patient right in front of them, improving the quality and efficiency of patient care through actionable real-time notifications.

 Collective Medical’s nationwide network of engaged care team members offers transparency for providers through patient histories, ADT information, and collaborative care plans—identifying vulnerable patients in real-time and helping care teams address their needs at the point-of-care—in more than half of U.S. states.